-During the current fiscal year, the Authority had two lease agreements for buildings ranging from two to nine years.
+During the current fiscal year, the Authority had two lease agreements for buildings and one for equipment ranging from three to eight years.

 One of these agreements had an initial lease liability of \$116,807.
-As of June 30, 2023, the value of the lease liability was \$106,242.
-The Authority is required to make monthly principal and interest payments of \$1,114.
+As of June 30, 2024, the value of the lease liability was \$95,249.
+The Authority is required to make monthly principal and interest payments of \$1,156.
 The lease has an interest rate of 2.84%.
 The building has a nine-year estimated useful life.
-The value of the intangible right-to-use lease asset as of the end of the current fiscal year was \$116,807 and had accumulated amortization of \$13,350.
-The other agreement was for two years and required the Authority to make monthly principal and interest payments of \$1,500.
-The lease had an interest rate of 2.44%.
-The agreement for this building ended during the current fiscal year.
+The value of the intangible right-to-use lease asset as of the end of the current fiscal year was \$116,807 and had accumulated amortization of \$26,699.